Skip to main content

 The people of Culleoka had long dreamed of having "a modern school building to house a progressive school", and as early as 1916 began negotiating with the county for a school here.
 Then World War I broke out, and priorities changed.
 Culleokans became involved in patriotic ventures.

 In 1919, Georgia senator, Bill Upshaw delivered a series of lectures in Culleoka.
 Encouraged by the lectures to continue their quest for a new building, the citizens of the community pledged several thousand dollars to help finance construction.
-In the spring when school was closed, a potluck dinner was held to celebrate the destruction of the old, three room frame building which had been built with scrap lumber from the Tennessee Centennial.
+In the spring when school was closed, a potluck dinner was held to celebrate the destruction of the old, three-room frame building which had been built with scrap lumber from the Tennessee Centennial.

-Construction began on the new building in the spring of 1920, and when the school year began in September, 1921, the building was not ready to occupy.
+Construction began on the new building in the spring of 1920, and when the school year began in September 1921, the building was not ready to occupy.
 School opened in the Methodist Church.
 Miss Mary Virginia Graham, who graduated in the class of 1925, remembered having a physical education class in the aisle of the church.

 In December, students were given an extra week of Christmas vacation while the faculty moved into the new building.
 The community watched the proceedings with the knowledge that they had raised $10,000 of the $25,000 cost of the building by selling eggs, chickens, and other farm products and by producing plays.